aloistr/swisseph/doc/swephprg.md

-27-jan-2021  |Dieter  |Small additions and minor cosmetics based on proposals by Aum Hren 2-may-2021  |Dieter  |Release notes for version 2.10.01 4-aug-2021  |Alois  |Release notes for version 2.10.02
+27-jan-2021  |Dieter  |Small additions and minor cosmetics based on proposals by Aum Hren 2-may-2021  |Dieter  |Release notes for version 2.10.01 4-aug-2021  |Alois  |Release notes for version 2.10.02 27-aug-2022  |Alois  |Release notes for version 2.10.03

 ## Release History

+### Changes from version 2.10.02 to 2.10.03

+A bug was fixed in function swe_lun_eclipse_when() which had lead to missing lunar eclipses between the years 776 and 967 CE.

+The calculation of Moon`s magnitude for large phase angles (when Moon is close to Sun) has been improved.

 ### Changes from version 2.10.01 to 2.10.02